GeeWee/geewee.github.io/_posts/2018-02-04-js-to-ts-part1.md

 import * as React from ‘react’
 ```

+**Update 24/05 - With [TypeScript 2.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html) and the new esModuleInterop, you can simply set this flag to true, and not change
+your imports**

 ### Could not find declaration file for module
 ```
 Error: (3,26): Could not find a declaration file for module 'react-redux'. ’flatris/node_modules/react-redux/lib/index.js' implicitly has an 'any' type.